sabertazimi/awesome-notes/notes/web/css/cssBasicNotes.md

 - Objects inserted are `Anonymous Replaced Elements`.
-- CSS-generated content is not included in the DOM, will not be represented in `accessiblility tree`.
+- CSS-generated content is not included in the DOM, will not be represented in `accessibility tree`.

 ## CSS Counter